fcrepo4-archive/fcrepo-fedora3-federation-connector/README.md

 ## Caveats

-* right now, the number of objects in the repository that are exposed is reduced to 21 to simplify testing
 * versions are not presented
+* only a subset of repository content is visible